dharuv26/tutor-excel/memory-bank/activeContext.md

 # Active Context & Next Steps

+- **Current State:**
-- **Current State:** The project's homepage is functionally and visually complete based on the Figma design.
-The codebase is organized into a scalable structure with routing and reusable components.
+    - The `HomePage`, `AboutUsPage`, `CareersPage`, and `PricingPage` are visually and functionally complete based on the Figma designs.
+    - A full contact form flow has been implemented under the `/contact` route, including a dynamic, context-aware `ThankYouPage`.
+    - The `StudentForm` (`/contact`) is complete with validation.
+    - The `TeacherForm` (`/contact/careers`) is complete with multi-select validation and a custom file upload interface.
+    - The project's component architecture has proven to be highly effective and scalable.

-- **Immediate Task:** The front-end development for the homepage is considered complete.
-The next phase involves planning the architecture for interactivity and data management.
+- **Immediate Task:** The core front-end structure and the main pages are now complete.
+The application is in a very stable state.

 - **Next Logical Steps:**
-    1.  **Plan New Pages/Modals:** Define the user flow and design for the "Book Trial" and "Contact Us" actions.
-This will determine whether to build new page components (e.g., `/contact-us`) or modal components.
-    2.  **Define Authentication Flow:** Design the UI/UX for user Login and Sign Up.
-This is a prerequisite for any user-specific functionality.
-    3.  **API/Backend Integration Strategy:** Awaiting details on the backend.
-The front-end should be built with the assumption that dynamic data (like testimonials, subjects) will eventually be fetched from an API.
-Components should be structured to easily accommodate this switch from static data to fetched data.
+    1.  **Build Out Subject Pages:** The template for individual subject pages (`/screens/SubjectPage`) is built.
+The next major task is to populate the `subjectsData.js` file with the content for all remaining subjects and years.
+    2.  **Build Remaining Static Pages:** Create and route the final pages from the navbar (`/subjects` main page, `/contact` if it's different from the form, etc.).
+    3.  **Backend Integration Planning:** Begin planning the specific data shapes and endpoints for the API that will eventually replace the hardcoded data in `subjectsData.js` and handle form submissions.
     4.  **Introduce State Management:** For features like authentication, a state management solution (like React Context API or a library like Redux/Zustand) will be necessary.
 This needs to be planned and implemented.